Signs and signboards

 File — Box D001.0012: Series D001.11 [Barcode: U186022113942]

-Abstract This box contains realia from the Carson Brierly Giffin Dance Library including (1) stamp, (1) box of metal letters (originally hung on the walls of the CWC Briggs Room), (1) sign for the dance library, and (1) award from the Colorado Dance Alliance.
+Abstract This box contains realia from the Carson Brierly Giffin Dance Library including (1) stamp, (1) box of metal letters (originally hung on the walls of the CWC Briggs Room), (1) sign for the dance library, A set of keys from the filing cabinets and doors, and (1) award from the Colorado Dance Alliance.

 File — Box D096.0078: Series D096.03 [Barcode: U186023289097]